deepjs/deep-marked/README.md

 Markdown with macros.

 deep-marked defines :
-* a meta-language parsed by [marked](https://github.com/chjj/marked) lexer/parser (implemented in deep-marked/lib/marked.js and using deep-views/lib/directives-parser)
+* a meta-language parsed by [marked](https://github.com/chjj/marked) lexer/parser (implemented in deep-marked/lib/marked.js and using lexers from mp-lex)
 * a proposition of language based on this meta-language (implemented in deep-marked/index)
 * the clients/protocol (jquery ajax or nodejs fs) to load and parse documents written in that flavour of marked.

 See [marked](https://github.com/chjj/marked) for config and basics usage.

-If you just want to play with the meta language or understand what is it : see [meta language](#meta-language)
+If you want to play with the meta language : see [mp-lex](https://github.com/nomocas/mp-lex)

 ## deep-marked macros language

-deep-marked define the 3 defaults render methods for you that interpret macros and try to apply associated directives or behaviour.

 ### substitution macros
-The replace_macro simply looks in provided options if there is a 'context' property.
+The replace_macro simply looks in options if there is a 'context' property.
 It seeks in it after property pointed by path provided between macros boundaries (i.e. {{ my.path.from.context }}) and returns it.

 ```javascript